Quickstart: Use Azure Cache for Redis with an ASP.NET Core web app

 A new cache deployment occurs over several minutes.
 You can monitor the progress of the deployment on the Azure Cache for Redis Overview pane.
 When Status displays Running, the cache is ready to use.

-Add a new Redis user access policy
+Add the Redis access policy

-Screenshot showing the data access configuration pane with New Redis User highlighted.
+Screenshot showing the data access configuration screen.

-6. Select Review + assign to assign the policy to the selected user.
+5. Select Review + assign to assign the policy to the selected user.

 Add a local secret for the host name